 Windows 10 to windows 7 upgrade/downgrade: If you have downloaded your Windows 10 on the system and have tried experimenting with its new features, but then found it to be not the OS that’s made for you, then what should be done?
-Don’t worry as you can still downgrade from your Windows 10 to the old operating system.
+Don’t worry as you can still downgrade from your Windows 10 to windows 7 operating system.

 Based on how the Windows 10 is upgraded the process to downgrade to windows 7 can differ.
 The article will list different methods to downgrade to 7.
 Do not forget to save your important data before you carry out the downgrade 10.